briansu2004/MyMendix/README.md

   - Migrated data from legacy applications and Enterprise Data Warehouse (EDW) to a new Big Data Lake utilizing the Mendix Cloud.

 ## My Mendix Udemy Course

+The best Mendix course in the world! #1

 [Mendix Magic: Mobilize Your Responsive Apps with No Code](https://www.udemy.com/course/mendix-magic/)